 Introduction

-In this practical work, you will familiarize yourself with a Particle in Cell (PIC) code ([BirdsallLangdon], [Lapenta]), learn how to set up and run a basic PIC simulation to study laser plasma acceleration of electrons, and how to analyze the results.
-The PIC code you will use, Smilei ([Derouillat2018]), is not a simplified version but a full PIC code that you can use for your future studies.
+In this practical work, you will familiarize with a Particle in Cell (PIC) code ([BirdsallLangdon], [Lapenta]), learn how to set up and run a basic PIC simulation to study laser wakefield acceleration of electrons, and how to analyze the results.
+The PIC code used for this tutorial, Smilei ([Derouillat2018]), is not a simplified version but a full PIC code that you can use for your future studies.

 Summary of this practical

-In the case study of this practical work, an intense laser pulse is injected into the plasma, exciting a relativistic plasma wave used to accelerate an externally injected relativistic electron bunch.
+In the case study of this practical work, an intense laser pulse is injected into a plasma, exciting a relativistic plasma wave that can be used to accelerate relativistic electrons.
 This plasma acceleration scheme is known as laser wakefield acceleration, or LWFA ([Esarey2009], [Malka2012]).
+In the case considered in this practical, an externally injected relativistic electron bunch is injected in the plasma waves.

 The practical will consist in four parts: